vincentbernat/ip_vs_csh/README.md

 paper.
 Another possible value is 257 (for small tests) and 655373 (for very large setups).

-This module should be part of Linux 4.17.
-This repository enables you to build it for older kernel versions.

 [0]: http://archive.linuxvirtualserver.org/html/lvs-devel/2018-03/msg00023.html
 [1]: https://research.google.com/pubs/pub44824.html
 [2]: https://github.com/vincentbernat/ip_vs_mh